one-acre-fund/telerivet-roster-api/README.md

 ## Quickstart

-1. First, this repository is added as as a ["Cloud Script Module"](https://telerivet.com/dashboard/a/add_script_module) with a given name, like: `ext/roster`
+1. First, this repository is added as as a ["Cloud Script Module"](https://telerivet.com/dashboard/a/add_script_module) with a given name, like: `ext/roster`. **CAVEAT**: For now, Telerivet cloud script modules must have GLOBALLY unique names.
+Thus, if your co-worker's account already added a module called `ext/roster`, you'll have to create your own name, like `ext/my-own-test-roster`.
+Sorry, we know that's weird.

 1. To use the Roster API in Telerivet "Logic Flows", add a "Run Custom Javascript" Action to the flow with the following lines:

     ```javascript